Canon 1Ds vs Sony A9

 Many modern cameras cannot only take still pictures, but also record videos.
 The A9 indeed provides for movie recording, while the 1Ds does not.
 The highest resolution format that the A9 can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A9 has an electronic viewfinder (3686k dots), while the 1Ds has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the A9 has a higher magnification than the one of the 1Ds (0.78x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1Ds, the Sony A9, and comparable cameras.

 One feature that is present on the 1Ds, but is missing on the A9 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1Ds writes its imaging data to Compact Flash cards, while the A9 uses SDXC or Memory Stick PRO Duo cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The A9 features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds and Sony Alpha A9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.